Adverse Possession in Maryland

 The Carpenters alleged they had acquired rights over a 433 square-foot triangular segment of the Jenkins’ property through adverse possession.

-The contested area was meticulously analyzed during a bench trial in the Circuit Court for Charles County, which ultimately found the Carpenters’ evidence lacking, particularly in proving the land was used in a manner that was actual, open and notorious, and exclusive.
+The trial judge dug into this evidence during a bench trial in the Circuit Court for Charles County.
+The judge found the Carpenters’ evidence was not enough, particularly in proving the land was used in a manner that was actual, open and notorious, and exclusive.
 Consequently, their complaint was dismissed with prejudice.

 The Appeal

-The appellate court’s review focused on the trial court’s application of the law to the facts, particularly scrutinizing the evidence pertaining to the actual, open and notorious, and exclusive use of the land by the Carpenters.
-The court emphasized that activities such as construction and maintenance of a jetty and recreational use did not convincingly demonstrate the required elements of adverse possession.
+The appellate court’s review focused on the trial court’s application of the law to the facts, particularly digging into nuanced evidence pertaining to the actual, open and notorious, and exclusive use of the land by the Carpenters.
+The court emphasized that activities such as the construction and maintenance of a jetty and recreational use did not convincingly demonstrate the required elements of adverse possession.
 Specifically, the court noted that the claimants’ actions did not unequivocally indicate an assumed control or use consistent with ownership.

-Further complicating the Carpenters’ claim was their inability to establish the land’s use was hostile.
+Further complicating the Carpenters’ claim was their inability to establish that the land’s use was hostile.
 The trial records revealed a history of amicable access agreements between the neighboring families.
-They agreed they could enter on each other property without permission – which is not exactly adverse.
+They agreed they could enter on each other’s property without permission, which is not exactly adverse.
 This undermined the assertion of hostility necessary for a successful adverse possession claim in Maryland.

 The appellate court affirmed the trial court’s decision, underscoring the necessity of satisfying all elements of adverse possession unequivocally.
 This case reaffirms the rigorous standards required to establish adverse possession, emphasizing the importance of visible, clear, and exclusive acts of ownership over disputed land.
 It also highlights the challenges claimants face when attempting to convert permissive use into a claim of adverse possession, especially in contexts where historical neighborliness muddies the waters of assumed ownership.